Skip to main content

 • Attend interdisciplinary honors seminars without leaving the residence halls.

-• Have access to a state of the art computer lab and multimedia classroom
+• Have access to a state of the art computer lab and multimedia classroom.

-• Participate in a community that promotes academic excellence and a variety of viewpoints
+• Participate in a community that promotes academic excellence and a variety of viewpoints.

-• Live in close proximity to the Honors Program staff
+• Live in close proximity to the Honors Program staff.

-• Participate in the Kickstart early move-in retreat, welcome dinner, end of year picnic and various trips
+• Participate in the Kickstart early move-in retreat, welcome dinner, end of year picnic and various trips.

 • Have priority registration for University Honors Program cultural and outdoor explorations trips to places like New York, Paris, Atlanta and Seattle.

-Location: Bagwell, Becton and Berry halls
+Location: Bagwell and Becton halls

 Required course: Honors Program requirements.